rigor789/vue-scrollto/README.md

 The easing to be used when animating.
 Read more in the [Easing section](#easing-detailed).

 *Default:* `ease`

+#### lazy
+By default targetX/targetY are calculated once at the start of a scroll, however if the target may shift around during the scroll - setting `lazy` to `false` will force recalculation of targetX/targetY at each scroll step.

+*Default:* `true`

 #### offset
 The offset that should be applied when scrolling.
 This option accepts a callback function since `v2.8.0`.